aliyachen/meetupapp/README.md

 ### Current Features
 * Register and login to access personal meetups
 * Create a meetup (name, participants, type, start date, end date, location, notes)
-* Edit meetup (edit current details, upload/change image), delete, archive, or restore meetups
+* Edit meetup (edit current details, upload/change multiple images), delete, archive, or restore meetups
 * View meetups individually, view all meetups on one page, or view meetups by type (meetups are sorted by date and time in ascending order)
 * Set date/time using Datetimepicker API; set location using Google Places Autocomplete API
 * Get Google map directions for meetup location using Google Place Autocomplete and Directions API